Impact of axonal delay on structure development in a multi-layered network: Discussion

-We show that a small connectivity radius, in additional to densely packed cells and consequently negligible radial propagation delay, both act to maintain large covariances between pre-synaptic inputs.
-The consequence of this is a larger mean synaptic weight and comparatively larger on-center.
-Therefore, densely packed cells with small connectivity radii have mostly excitatory input, and very little inhibitory input.
+The results of this study show that a small connectivity radius in addition to densely packed cells, and consequently negligible radial propagation delay, both act to maintain large covariances between presynaptic inputs.
+The consequence of this is a larger mean synaptic weight and comparatively larger on-center spatial extent.
+Therefore, densely packed cells with small connectivity radii have mostly excitatory input and very little inhibitory input.
 Conversely, cells that are more spread out and more likely to connect to neurons further away have a smaller mean synaptic weight, which results in a smaller on-center.
-Therefore, these cells have more inhibitory input.
-This is indeed what is found in the retina, where cells in the fovea have very little inhibitory input, whereas cells in the periphery have significantly more inhibitory input, with a more than 10-fold change between foveal and peripheral cells \citep{SinHooBauOkaWonRie17}.
+Therefore, these neurons have more inhibitory input.
+Interestingly, \citet{SunUenWagGarTanChe07} found that, in human \gls{v1}, cells responding to high spatial frequency preferred low speed input, while cells responding to low spatial frequency preferred high speed input, similar to what is found in cats \citep{ShoHubSchGriBon97}.
+Our results provide a potential explanation for this finding, in that simple cells preferring low spatial frequency input have a larger on-centre, requiring a higher mean covariance of presynaptic inputs, which in turn requires high speed input so that presynaptic spikes are arrival times are not too spread out.

+Finally, although we assume here that axonal propagation dominates spike delay, our results nevertheless generalise to the case in which dendrite propagation dominates delay, as the analytical results remain unchanged, but the additional delay between layers two and three is not required in the learning equation, simplifying the result.